BroadbandForum/usp/docs/specification/index.md

 ## Introduction

 The general concept behind the USP Bulk Data collection mechanism is that a USP Controller can configure an Agent to consistently deliver a bulk data report at a specific interval.
-For large CPE populations, this is a more efficient mechanism when compared to the alternative of polling each individual CPE for the data.
+For large populations, this is a more efficient mechanism when compared to the alternative of polling each individual Agent for the data.
 There are four key aspects of configuring the bulk data collection mechanism on an Agent:

 * **What data needs to be collected** :: The set of Object/Parameter Path Names that dictate the set of Parameters that will be included in each Bulk Data report.
 Anything included in this set should be considered a filter that is applied against the Instantiated Data Model at the time of report generation, which means that the generation of the report is not contingent upon the Path Name being present in the Instantiated Data Model at the time of report generation.